-With the United States government’s decision in January 2018 to cut funding to UNRWA by $300 million, the Agency faces an unprecedented funding crisis and millions of Palestine refugees could lose access to UNRWA services.
+With the current United States administration’s decision to defund UNRWA, the Agency faces an unprecedented funding crisis and millions of Palestine refugees could lose access to UNRWA services.

 It's going to take all of us standing together to fund UNRWA's work so the Agency can continue serving Palestine refugees.